 Flowers are blooming, the birds are chirping and Martha’s Vineyard is getting busy–it must be spring!
 One of the ways I love to usher in the new season is by reintroducing fresh springtime herbs into my diet.
 The light herbs of spring add unmistakable flavor and beautiful fragrance, not to mention freshness and green to our lives!

 Herbs are underrated, so I’m happy to be singing their praise and shouting them out as Island Grown Schools’ Harvest of the Month for May.
-Not only do they provide beautiful scents and scenery, but they lend themselves to delicious food and helpful medicine, while attracting pollinators and beneficial insects, like bees and butterflies.
-When it comes to cooking, herbs are often an afterthought, when I think they should be the cherry on the cake.
+Not only do they provide beautiful scents and scenery, but they lend themselves to delicious food and helpful medicine while attracting pollinators and beneficial insects, like bees and butterflies.
+When it comes to cooking, herbs are often an afterthought, but I think they should be the cherry on the cake.

 (Grilled Whole Branzino, a sustainable fish, stuffed with garlic chives, oregano, parsley, thyme, dill wand wheels of lemon)

 Herbs sure are tasty, but they’re also loaded with a wide range of health benefits as well.
 Herbs have powerful antioxidant properties–with oregano, dill, thyme, rosemary, and sage among the most potent–and they’ve been used for centuries to ward off disease.
 Herbs in general are rich in vitamins and minerals, and each herb offers its own healing power too.
 Sage can improve brain function and memory, peppermint has been linked to reducing nausea, and rosemary can help prevent allergies and nasal congestion.
 Embrace herbs in all their glory and your body will thank you!

 Here’s some helpful tips on enjoying them to their fullest: